electromicrobe/AtkinsonLab/team/_posts/2024-09-03-emma_wachem.md

 I am a Senior majoring in Civil and Environmental Engineering and am joining the Atkinson lab for my thesis.
 A lot of my coursework has been around water quality, and I joined the lab as I was interested in researching from a more biological perspective.
 Beyond academics, I’m an active member of the Princeton Women’s rowing team.
 When I’m not in the lab or on the water, I enjoy going to the gym, getting 8 hours of sleep and hanging out with friends.

 Emma did her CEE senior thesis titled "Mobilizing the PFAS-Degrading Gene from Acidimicrobium Sp.
-Strain A6: A Strategy for Breaking Down PFAS in Anaerobic Digesters" in 2024-25
+Strain A6: A Strategy for Breaking Down PFAS in Anaerobic Digesters" in 2024-25.
+Emma is now working as a Dam Safety Engineer in the Hydrology and Hydraulics Department at Colliers Engineering and Design.